johnmeredith/Shared-Medications-Record/docs/about.md

 # About Us
 Hi there! :fa-thumbs-up:

-We're trying to build a shared medicines record for use across Wales and work for the [NHS Wales Informatics Service](https://nwis.nhs.wales/ "NHS Wales Informatics Service").
-We're also getting a little help from [FreshEHR](https://freshehr.com/ "FreshEHR Ltd").
+We're building a shared medicines record for use across NHS Wales and work for the [NHS Wales Informatics Service](https://nwis.nhs.wales/ "NHS Wales Informatics Service").
+We're also getting a little help from [FreshEHR](https://freshehr.com/ "FreshEHR Ltd") and our friends at [Apperta Foundation](https://apperta.org/ "The Apperta Foundation").

+If you are interested in this project, please reach out to us.

 Grab a coffee.
 We'll be here a while. :fa-coffee: